deckerego/ampule/README.md

 ```

 The majority of this code is CircuitPython boilerplate that connects to a WiFi
-network, listens on port 80, and connects ampule to the open socket.
+network, listens on port 80 in blocking mode, and connects ampule to the open socket.

 The line `@ampule.route("/hello/world")` registers the following function for
 the path specified, and responds with HTTP 200, no headers, and a response body